xcat2/xcat-core/docs/source/guides/admin-guides/references/man5/site.5.rst

                   2: Besides the log from level 1, trace the event to build the cache for the table
                   3: Besides the log from level 2, trace the event with cache hit
-                  4: Besides the log from level 3, trace the SQL statement for the db access
+                  4: Besides the log from level 3, trace the SQL statement for the db access With this configuration, xcat will send the log to syslog very frequently, some of the log may be lost if imjournal is enabled by rsyslog.
+                  Please see https://github.com/xcat2/xcat-core/issues/3910 for the detail.

    -----------------------
   VIRTUALIZATION ATTRIBUTES